jasonrohrer/OneLife/README.md

 # Requirements
    * Requires the base game to already be installed.
       - Grab it from the download link provided when you [created your official lifetime account](https://sites.fastspring.com/jasonrohrer/instant/onehouronelife?referrer=), or [compiled by Joriom](http://ohol.joriom.pl/download/OneLife_win32_latest) from the [official forums](https://onehouronelife.com/forums/viewtopic.php?id=1467).
-   * Pre-compiled releases of this modified client are currently for Windows only.
-Feel free to compile from source for Mac/Linux.
+   * Pre-compiled releases of this modified client are available for Windows and macOS 10.5+.
+Linux users, feel free to compile from source.

 # Installation
-Download the [latest release](https://github.com/Awbz/OneLife/releases/latest) and extract the zip file's contents into the folder where your game is installed.
+Download the [latest release](https://github.com/Awbz/OneLife/releases/latest) and extract all of the zip file's contents into the folder where your game is installed.
 That's it!
-Now just launch the game with OneLife+.exe.
+Now just launch the game with OneLife+.exe for Windows, or OneLife_v###+.app on macOS (where ### is the client version.)

 # Usage
 Keybind | Description